 Starting seeds indoors is a great way to get an early jump on gardening and save money, but what should you do once those plants are ready to go outside?
+Before you know it they’ll be tall, leafy, and ready for transplanting.

-Instead, you should put your seedlings through a process called ‘hardening off’.
+Anyway, here’s what to do instead…you should put your seedlings through a process called ‘hardening off’.

 Why Should I Harden Off My Seedlings?